swistakm/graceful/docs/guide/serializers.rst

   intead of relying on param labels.*

 * **source** *(str, optional):* name of internal object key/attribute that will be passed to field's on ``.to_representation(value)`` call.
-  Special ``'*'`` value is allowed that will pass whole object to field when making representation.
-If not set then default source will be a field name used as a serializer's attribute.
+If not set then default source is a field name used as a serializer's attribute.

 * **validators** *(list, optional):* list of validator callables.